Andrea Terry

-Chef Andrea Terry is a fictional character on the FX Network television series The Bear.
-Played by Olivia Colman beginning with the season two episode "Forks," Chef Terry is an acclaimed chef whose Chicago restaurant, Ever, was a legendary three-Michelin-starred destination for a dozen years.
+Chef Andrea Terry is a recurring character on the FX Network television series The Bear.
+Played by Olivia Colman, Terry is an acclaimed chef whose Chicago restaurant, Ever, was a legendary three-Michelin-starred destination for a dozen years.
 Over the course of her career, she employed and trained many notable chefs, including Carmy Berzatto (Jeremy Allen White), Luca (Will Poulter), and Adam Shapiro (Adam Shapiro).
-Colman was nominated for an Outstanding Guest Actress in a Comedy Series Emmy Award for her appearances as Chef Terry in season three of the FX Networks dramedy series.
+Colman was nominated for two Primetime Emmy Awards for Outstanding Guest Actress in a Comedy Series for her performances in "Forks" and "Forever".

-Development
+Development and characterization

 While developing the story for "Forks," The Bear culinary producer Courtney Storer suggested to series creator Christopher Storer (her brother) that the head chef at the show's version of Ever be a woman, and he agreed.
-The character of Andrea Terry was inspired by part by the biographies of Alice Waters and Marcella Hazan.
-Nancy Silverton is an other real-world chef who inspired the styling of Chef Terry.
+The character of Andrea Terry was inspired in part by the biographies of Alice Waters and Marcella Hazan.
+Nancy Silverton is another real-world chef who inspired the styling of Chef Terry.

+Chef Terry is depicted as "calm, caring, soft spoken, and focused."
+As depicted in multiple episodes of season 3, especially the premiere episode "Tomorrow," Terry's "dulcet voice commands her team, demanding perfection without the abuse and trauma.
+She sees Carmy's potential and chooses to nurture it, not through mind games and negativity, but by building his confidence and guiding him in the right direction."
+According to culinary producer Courtney Storer, the dish with the peas that Carmy revises at The Bear in "Tomorrow" is meant to reference his relationship with Terry.